Miss World 2015

 Miss World 2015 was the 65th edition of the Miss World pageant, held at the Crown of Beauty Theatre in Sanya, Hainan, China, on 19 December 2015.

 Rolene Strauss of South Africa crowned Mireia Lalaguna of Spain as her successor at the end of the event.
 It was the first time in the history of Miss World that Spain won the pageant.
 Since this year, the swimsuit competition (Miss World Beach Beauty) has been officially removed from the pageant.
+Runner-Up was Sofia Nikitchuk from Russia and third was Maria Harfanti from Indonesia.

-Returns, and, withdrawals
+Returns and withdrawals

-This edition saw the return of Botswana, Bulgaria, Chile, Honduras, Kazakhstan, Macedonia, Saint Kitts and Nevis, Samoa and Zambia; Botswana, Bulgaria, Chile, Honduras, Kazakhstan, Macedonia, Saint Kitts and Nevis, Samoa and Zambia in 2013.
+This edition saw the return of Botswana, Bulgaria, Chile, Honduras, Kazakhstan, Macedonia, Saint Kitts and Nevis, Samoa, and Zambia in 2013.

 Barbados, Belarus, Canada, Chad, Egypt, Equatorial Guinea, Ghana, Greece, Hong Kong, Israel, Kosovo, Lithuania, Luxembourg, Martinique, São Tomé and Príncipe and Switzerland, withdrew from the competition.

 Anastasia Lin of Canada, was willing and entitled to participate in the event as Miss World Canada, and the pageant still lists her as a contestant.
 However, up to the last minute, Lin waited for an official invitation that is necessary for Chinese visa application, but to no avail and hence missed the official deadline of 20 November 2015 for entry to the pageant and was declared persona non grata by the Chinese Government.
 Lin had openly criticised China's human rights violations.
 She was allowed by the Miss World Organization to compete at Miss World 2016.